top of page

 Treasurer

-I have been with HAD for about ten years.
+I have been with H.A.D for about ten years.
 I started volunteering with the befriending scheme before I became a Trustee.
 I also volunteer for other charities including One place East a Redbridge Disability charity (Trustee), British Red Cross, RESULTS and My Health Matters.
-My passions are volunteering and listening to music, long walks and socialising with

 Andrew Longhurst